AWAISALISHAH494/Hybrid-Evoting-System-Using-Blockchain/README.md

 **© 2025 Awais Ali Shah & Usman Ghani.
 All Rights Reserved.**

-This project is developed as a Final Year Project for educational purposes.
  All code, documentation, and intellectual property are owned by the authors.

 **Unauthorized use, reproduction, or derivative work is strictly prohibited and constitutes academic plagiarism and copyright infringement.**